 Ice climbing is also possible in the winter but is condition dependent.

-Hiking is one of the favorite activities in the Delaware Water Gap area, with dozens of trails providing access to some of the region’s best views.
+Hiking is one of the favorite activities in the Delaware Water Gap area, with dozens of hiking trails providing access to some of the region’s best views.
 The Mt.
-Tammany summit hike is a 3.4-miler that brings you to the top of one of the tallest points in the area, including the fantastic Mount Tammany overlook.
+Tammany summit hike is a 3.4-miler that brings you to the top of one of the tallest points in the area.
 While it is a strenuous hike, the distance makes it doable with families and older children, particularly with some snack breaks built in.

-Other hikes in the region include the Hornbecks Creek Trail, a family-friendly out-and-back that winds along Hornbecks Creek, providing excellent views of the Delaware Water Gap wildlands and a spectacular waterfall at the trail’s end.
+Other hikes in the region include the Hornbecks Creek Trail, a family-friendly out-and-back that winds along the Creek, with excellent views of the wildlands and a spectacular waterfall at the trail’s end.

 The Mount Minsi Loop is one of the longer hikes in the region at 5.2 miles.
 The trail intersects a portion of the Appalachian Trail and features several pristine viewpoints.
 This hike is particularly beautiful in the fall, when the rhododendrons are still in bloom and the colors are changing.

-Fishing is a huge draw for outdoor enthusiasts, and the wide range of fishing opportunities available are sure to level up any Delaware Water Gap camping experience.
+The wide range of fishing opportunities is a huge draw for outdoor enthusiasts and are sure to level up any Delaware Water Gap camping experience.
 The Delaware Water Gap National Recreation Area is home to more than60 species of fish, many of which populate the Delaware River.
 Among the most commonly caught are the American shad, brook trout native to the Delaware Water Gap region, and yellow perch.

 Visitors interested in fishing will need to acquire a fishing license for either Pennsylvania or New Jersey when fishing in the Delaware River.
 For smaller streams that run alongside the Delaware River, a license is required for the state in which the stream is located.

 Kayaking and canoeing is another popular activity in the region.
 The Delaware Water Gap permits kayaking and canoeing in the Delaware River year-round.
-For beginners to the sport, several companies in the Delaware Water Gap region off guided trips, from rafting trips to canoeing and tubing.
+For beginners to the sport, several companies in the Delaware Water Gap region off guided trips for rafting, canoeing and tubing.

-Both calm water and whitewater exist on the Delaware River, and boating along the water is considered one of the best ways to view the Delaware Water Gap’s diverse ecological features, including populations of bald eagles, herons, deer, black bears and the multiple species of fish.
+Boating on the Delaware River is one of the best ways to view the Delaware Water Gap’s diverse ecological features, including populations of bald eagles, herons, deer, black bears and the multiple species of fish.
+Make sure you know where to baot because both calm water and whitewater exist on the Delaware River.
 As mentioned, a popular option for advanced kayakers and rafters is to camp along the river.

 Planning an epic Delaware Water Gap camping trip this summer?
 Let us know at The Dyrt!